Nigeria: Foreign relations

 Nigeria has remained a key player in the international oil industry since the 1970s and maintains membership in OPEC, which it joined in July 1971.
 Its status as a major petroleum producer figures prominently in its sometimes volatile international relations with developed countries, notably the United States, and with developing countries.

+The Agence Française de Développement (AFD) supports large infrastructure and environmental projects in Nigeria.
 Since 2000, Chinese–Nigerian trade relations have risen exponentially.
 There has been an increase in total trade of over 10.3 billion dollars between the two nations from 2000 to 2016.
+The CCECC and CRRC have also financed infrastructure projects (rail network, ports, airports) in Nigeria.
 However, the structure of the Chinese–Nigerian trade relationship has become a major political issue for the Nigerian state.
 Chinese exports account for around 80 per cent of total bilateral trade volumes.
 This has resulted in a serious trade imbalance, with Nigeria importing ten times more than it exports to China.
 Subsequently, Nigeria's economy is becoming over-reliant on cheap imports to sustain itself, resulting in a clear decline in Nigerian industry under such arrangements.

 Continuing its Africa-centred foreign policy, Nigeria introduced the idea of a single currency for West Africa known as the Eco under the presumption that it would be led by the naira.
 But on 21 December 2019, Ivorian President Alassane Ouattara, Emmanuel Macron, and multiple other UEMOA states announced that they would merely rename the CFA franc instead of replacing the currency as originally intended.
 As of 2021, the Eco currency has been delayed to 2027.